Skip to main content

 Creating a new schema

-Select "Code from scratch" and click the "Get started" button.
+Select "Code from scratch", then click "Get started".

-When creating a schema you can choose one of our examples or build your own
+Create a schema using one of our examples or build your own

 Link copied!

-In this case we're creating a content type.
-We will be creating a simple text block using the url: http://example.com/exampletextblock.json.
+In this example we're creating a content type schema, using the url: http://example.com/tutorialbanner.json.
 You may wish to use your own domain as a way of organizing your schema types, but we don't enforce any standard.
 This is the process to follow whether you are creating a text block, banner or any other content type.

 Entering the schema URL and choosing the validation type

-Click the "Create schema" button to open the schema for editing.
+Click the "Create schema" button to open editor.

 Adding properties